 Set user's IP address and mask.
 The default IP is 192.168.1.1.
-If the user chooses to enable DHCP, please click "Enable".
-DHCP enabled is able to automatically assign IP addresses.
+If the user chooses to enable DHCP Server, please click "Enable".
+DHCP Server enabled is able to automatically assign IP addresses to the LAN computers.
 Please assign the range of IP addresses in the fields of "Range start" and "Range end".
 Please click "Next" to continue.